minvws/nl-kat-coordination/mula/docs/architecture.md

   application.

 - `Scheduler` - And implementation of a `Scheduler` class is responsible for populating the queue with tasks.
-Contains has a `PriorityQueue` and a `Ranker`.
+Contains a `PriorityQueue`.
 The `run()` method starts executes threads and listeners, which fill up the queue with tasks.

 - `PriorityQueue` - The queue class, which is responsible for storing the tasks.